 By Probate Solicitor Kim Hammond

-Probate is a process that you may need to go through in order to obtain the legal authority to deal with someone’s property, money and assets after they have died (known as their Estate).
+Probate is a legal process that's sometimes needed to deal with a deceased person's property, money and assets (their Estate).
 Probate is not always required for small Estates in England or Wales.
-This is because some assets and up to £5,000 cash can usually be legally transferred without going through the Probate process.
+This is because some assets up to a value of £5,000 can usually be transferred without going through the Probate process.

-A small Estate is difficult to define, but usually if an Estate contains property or has a value of more than £5000, it will not be considered a small Estate.
+A small Estate is difficult to define, but usually if an Estate contains property or has a value of more than £5000, it will not be deemed a small Estate and Probate will be needed.

 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.